-- A. Compliance with NDAA Restrictions - 1) The DOI will not procure, operate, or authorize the use of any UAS systems or components manufactured by entities in, or with significant connections to, countries designated as adversaries under the NDAA. - 2) Exception: The restrictions outlined in the 2024 NDAA do not apply to the full range of wildland fire management activities or search and rescue operations, as explicitly allowed under the law. - B. Acquisition and Procurement Guidelines - 1) Acquisition Compliance: All new UAS procurements must be reviewed for NDAA compliance before approval.
-Vendors must provide certification that their systems do not contain restricted components or software as defined by the 2024 NDAA. - Contract Restrictions: Contracts, grants, and cooperative agreements involving UAS must include clauses that prohibit the use of non-compliant UAS systems and components, except when used for wildland fire management or search and rescue operations. - 3) Vendor Responsibility: Vendors will be required to provide detailed documentation proving that UAS and related equipment meet the NDAA's requirements, with exceptions noted as applicable for qualifying activities. - C. Management of Legacy UAS Systems - 1) The DOI will assess all existing UAS assets for compliance with the 2024 NDAA.
-Non-compliant UAS will be phased out and replaced with compliant systems, except for those used in wildland fire management and search and rescue.
+A. Compliance with NDAA

+- The Department of the Interior (DOI) will procure, operate, and authorize the use of UAS systems or components manufactured by covered foreign entities consistent with the 2024 NDAA.
+This includes an immediate prohibition on the procurement of covered UAS and a prohibition on the operation of covered UAS after December 2025. - 2) Exceptions: The NDAA provides an exception to these restrictions for the full range of wildland fire management activities or search and rescue operations. - 3) As outlined in Section C.2, DOI will continue operating its existing fleet of non-compliant UAS through December 22, 2025, during the transition to fully NDAA-compliant systems.

+B. Acquisition and Procurement Guidelines

+- 1) Acquisition Compliance: All new UAS procurements must be reviewed for NDAA compliance before approval.
+Vendors must provide certification that their systems do not contain restricted components or software as defined by the 2024 NDAA. - 2) Contract Restrictions: Contracts, grants, and cooperative agreements involving UAS must include clauses that prohibit the use of non-compliant UAS systems and components, except when used for wildland fire management or search and rescue operations. - 3) Vendor Responsibility: Vendors will be required to provide detailed documentation proving that UAS and related equipment meet the NDAA's requirements, with exceptions noted as applicable for qualifying activities.

+C. Management of Legacy UAS Systems

-- 2) Legacy Systems Deadline: The use of non-compliant legacy UAS will not be permitted for missions outside of wildland fire management or search and rescue operations after December 22, 2025. - Disposal of non-compliant UAS, except those authorized under the wildland fire and search and rescue exceptions, will follow DOI policies for safe and legal decommissioning of sensitive equipment. - 4) These restrictions do not apply to outside entities operating on DOI-managed lands if their missions are not under DOI operational control.
-For example, a power company inspecting power lines, academic research, or a canal operator surveying a canal may continue to use their own UAS systems, regardless of their compliance with NDAA restrictions. - D. Operational Restrictions - 1) UAS systems found to be non-compliant will be prohibited from use in DOI operations, except for those used in the full range of wildland fire management and search and rescue activities as allowed by the NDAA and approved by the Office of Aviation Services (OAS).
+- 1) The DOI will assess all existing UAS assets for compliance with the 2024 NDAA.
+Non-compliant UAS will be phased out and replaced with compliant systems, except for those used in wildland fire management and search and rescue. - 2) Legacy Systems Deadline: The use of non-compliant legacy UAS will not be permitted for missions outside of wildland fire management or search and rescue operations after December 22, 2025. - 3) Disposal of non-compliant UAS, except those authorized under the wildland fire and search and rescue exceptions, will follow DOI policies for safe and legal decommissioning of sensitive equipment. - 4) These restrictions do not apply to outside entities operating on DOI-managed lands if their missions are not under DOI operational control.
+For example, a power company inspecting power lines, academic research, or a canal operator surveying a canal may continue to use their own UAS systems, regardless of their compliance with NDAA restrictions.

+D. Operational Restrictions

+1) UAS systems found to be non-compliant will be prohibited from use in DOI operations, except for those used in the full range of wildland fire management and search and rescue activities as allowed by the NDAA and approved by the Office of Aviation Services (OAS).